mahmed271995/Static-Rod-Model-Codes-and-SImulink-Model/README.md

 2. 2D-App-Advance:
   * [![Open in MATLAB Online](https://www.mathworks.com/images/responsive/global/open-in-matlab-online.svg)](https://matlab.mathworks.com/open/github/v1?repo=mahmed271995/Static-Rod-Model-Codes-and-SImulink-Model&file=/2D-App-Advance/code2D_advance.mlapp)
   * Hit Run (if required)
-  * The \textbf{Material} definition panel allows users to manually enter material properties such as Young’s modulus $E$ and beam length $L$, or to select a material from the drop-down menu, which automatically populates the corresponding Young’s modulus value
+  * The **Material** definition panel allows users to manually enter material properties such as Young’s modulus $E$ and beam length $L$, or to select a material from the drop-down menu, which automatically populates the corresponding Young’s modulus value
+  * The **Cross-sectional** definition panel enables users to input the second moment of area (area moment of inertia) $I$ directly, or select a cross-sectional shape from the drop-down list and provide its characteristic dimension(s) to automatically compute $I$
+  * The **Loading configuration** panel allows the user to input different types of loading conditions: shear load $f_1$, compressive load $f_3$, distributed load $F_1$, and bending moment $M$
+  * Users can generate plots by selecting **Run Simulation**.
+Users can visualize the beam’s deflection, shear force, and bending moment diagrams for both linear and nonlinear cases.
+The GUI automatically identifies and highlights the points along the beam corresponding to the absolute maximum deflection, shear force, and bending moment
+  * The user can change unit systems to the International System of Units (SI) denoted as MKS, the Imperial system (IPS), and the CGS system
+  * Additional control is provided through the **Reset Plots**, **Clear Fields**, and **Save Plots** buttons.
+The generated plots can be saved in \textbf{.jpg} or \textbf{.png} format after running the simulations
+  * Users can toggle the beam’s deformed shape between an exaggerated (default) or true-scale deformation using the **Deformation** toggle switch
+  * Users can display or hide shear force arrows for both linear and nonlinear cases using the **Shear Arrow** toggle switch
+  * Users can perform sensitivity analysis by vary the applied load via the sliders under the load values and observe its real-time effect

 3. 3D-App:
  * [![Open in MATLAB Online](https://www.mathworks.com/images/responsive/global/open-in-matlab-online.svg)](https://matlab.mathworks.com/open/github/v1?repo=mahmed271995/Static-Rod-Model-Codes-and-SImulink-Model&file=/3D-App/code3D.mlapp) or open code3D.mlapp on Matlab